-Our compensation committee is currently comprised of Mr. Hawryluk and Mr. Sassine and Mr. Hawryluk is currently the chairman.
-Following the closing of this offering, our compensation committee will consist of and and will serve as chairman of the committee.
+Our compensation committee is currently comprised of Mr. Hawryluk, Mr. Lichtinger and Mr. Sassine and Mr. Hawryluk is currently the chairman.
 Each member of our compensation committee meets the requirements for independence under the current NASDAQ and SEC rules and regulations, is an outside director, as defined pursuant to Section 162(m) of the Internal Revenue Code of 1984, as amended, or the Code, and is a non-employee director as defined in Rule 16b-3 promulgated under the Exchange Act.
 Our compensation committee is responsible for, among other things: